 Description of Problem.
-As described in the grant application, the City of Columbia contains an area of 139 square miles, which includes portions of four major interstates within Richland and Lexington Counties, along with thousands of miles of other traveled thoroughfares.
+As described in the grant application, the City of Columbia contains an area of 139 square miles which includes four major interstates within Richland and Lexington Counties along with thousands of miles of other traveled thoroughfares.
 The residential population is 116,000, and the daytime population is estimated at 400,000.
-The City of Columbia is among the three largest cities in South Carolina, and is second in the number of traffic collisions occurring.
-The City accounts for approximately 42% of all traffic collisions in Richland County.
-In 2002, the total number of traffic collisions was 4,476; in 2003, 4,532; and in 2004, 4,584, which reflects a steady increase.
-The City averages twelve (12) collisions per day.
-The increase of three officers to the Columbia Police Department's Traffic Unit will allow for a systematic reduction of vehicle collisions, while minimizing personal injury, fatalities, and economic loss to the City.
+The City of Columbia is among the three largest cities in South Carolina, and is number two for the number of traffic collisions.
+The city accounts for approximately 42% of all traffic collisions in Richland County.
+In 2002, the total number of traffic collisions was 4,476, in 2003 4,532, and in 2004 4,584, which is a steady increase.
+The City averages twelve collisions per day.
+In 2005, the City had a marked increase in traffic collisions to 4,931.
+Due in part to the increased manpower dedicated to traffic enforcement, the City saw an 11% reduction in traffic collisions from 2005 to 2006.

 Approach Proposed.
 The project will continue the expanded traffic unit to provide a comprehensive approach to collision reduction through the use of traffic enforcement, safety education, and collision investigation.
-Rolling patrols will be used on heavy volume roadways and special attention will be given to high collision intersections.
-Statistical data will be used to determine locations and times for specific enforcement emphasis.
-High visibility enforcement at and near these intersections provides the ability to possibly prevent a collision and deter motorists from committing traffic violations which could result in collisions.
+Rolling patrols will be used on heavy volume roadways, and special attention will be given to high collision intersections.
+Statistical data will be used to determine locations and times for specific enforcement emphases.
+High visibility and enforcement at and near high risk intersections provides the ability to possibly prevent a collision and deter motorists from committing traffic violations which could result in collisions.
 The unit will work closely with the schools and community to educate and promote traffic safety awareness.

 Description of Budget.
-The project will fund Personnel @ \$126,119 (includes salary and fringe benefits for three [3] traffic officers); Equipment @ \$9,600 (includes three [3] handheld speed measuring devices); and Other @ \$3,893 (includes office supplies, printing, booth fees, one [1] canopy shelter, and three [3] stop sticks).
+The project will fund Personnel @ \$134,247 (includes salaries and fringe benefits for three [3] traffic officers); Travel @ \$29,449 (includes in-state patrol mileage and out-of-state travel to IPTM); Equipment @ \$1,415 (includes one [1] desktop computer with monitor); and Other @ \$5,172 (includes office supplies, printing, three [3] fiber optic inspection tools, booth fees, three [3] trunk organizers, and one hundred [100] DVDs).

-Grant Number: 2H07014

-Name of Applicant: Criminal Justice Academy

-Project Title: Traffic Safety Officer Program
+Name of Applicant: Criminal Justice Academy Project Title: Traffic Safety Officer Program

-Federal Recommended: \$ 228,856

-Match Recommended: \$ -0-

-Total Amount Recommended: \$ 228,856

-Funding Source: Section 402
+Federal Recommended: \$ 381,230 Match Recommended: \$ -0-Total Amount Recommended: \$ 381,230 Funding Source: Section 402 Benefit: Local

-Benefit: Local

 Description of Problem.
-As described in the grant application, the Criminal Justice Academy (CJA) provided traffic safety-related training to local agencies for several years.
-Regrettably, severe state level budget cuts forced the Academy to carry out a Reduction-In-Force, which greatly affected the types of advanced training it is able to offer to law enforcement.
+As described in the grant application, the SC Criminal Justice Academy provided traffic safety-related training to local agencies for several years.
+Regrettably, severe state level budget cuts forced the Academy to carry out a Reduction-In-Force, which greatly affected the types of advanced training it is able to offer law enforcement.
 A victim of these budget cuts was the Traffic Safety Unit of the Academy.
-A consequence of this loss is the limiting of the traffic officers' access to specialized traffic-related training.
-The Traffic Safety Officer Program would allow officers from around the state access to specialized training without having to repetitively pay for out-of-state training.
+A consequence of this loss is the limiting of the traffic officer's access to specialized traffic-related training.
+The Traffic Safety Officer Program would allow officers from around the state access to specialized training without having to repetitively pay for outof-state training.